chrisisler/ErxiDesk/README.md

 - ```npm start```

 ## Roadmap
+- Add ability to kill processes (async)
-- Add ability to start processes
+- Add ability to start processes (async)
+- Add a visual notification to show process kill success or error

 - Add jsx-compatible tests
-- Add a visual notification to show process kill success or error
 - Fix table header and top-bar for processes
 - Add button at bottom of processes table to scroll back to top (unless already at top)
 - Add tabs/header